 - Where will this take place?

 M – Measurable

 How will you know if you’ve achieved your goal if you can’t measure it?

 Perhaps you can consider a minimum level as well as a stretch target.

-Try to get as precise as possible, and think of how and when you’re going to track your results.
+Try to get as precise as possible, and think of how and when you will track your results.

 A – Achievable

-Although goals should be big and ambitious, they also need to be realistic.
+Although goals should be big and ambitious, they must also be realistic.

 That being said, big goals that may seem completely out of your reach can become achievable if you break them down into smaller steps and give yourself a reasonable time frame in which to achieve them.